The Met Gala is one of the biggest fashion event’s in the calendar every year and it’s taking place this month.

 When is the Met Gala 2021 and 2022?

-Pending government guidelines, this year’s Met Gala will be split into two parts, with the first taking place on September 13.
+This year’s Met Gala will be split into two parts, with the first taking place next week on September 13.
 The second part will be on 5 May, 2022 and will be entitled In America: An Anthology of Fashion.

-Vogue confirmed the news and added that September’s event will be ‘smaller’ than usual and will be timed to coincide with the close of what will ‘hopefully be an in-person New York Fashion Week.’
+Vogue confirmed the news, adding that September’s event will be ‘smaller’ than usual and will be timed to coincide with the close of what will ‘hopefully be an in-person New York Fashion Week.’

 As well as the celebrity event, the Costume Institute’s two-part exhibition is set to be presented over 2021 and 2022 in two areas of the Metropolitan Museum of Art.